awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 - MUST supply a `branch-key-id`

+If the Keystore's KMS Configuration is `Discovery` or `MRDiscovery`, this operation MUST immediately fail.

 VersionKey MUST first get the active version for the branch key from the keystore by calling AWS DDB `GetItem` using the `branch-key-id` as the Partition Key and `"branch:ACTIVE"` value as the Sort Key.

+The `kms-arn` field of DDB response item MUST be [compatible with](#aws-key-arn-compatibility) the configured `KMS ARN` in the [AWS KMS Configuration](#aws-kms-configuration) for this keystore.

 The values on the AWS DDB response item
 MUST be authenticated according to [authenticating a keystore item](#authenticating-a-keystore-item).